Our irrational fear of sharks

 Bull sharks also have a high level of testosterone, which may make them more territorial.
 A bite is most likely preceded by threatening behavior, but cannot be seen if the person is wading or swimming.

 Reef sharks can have similar poses to warn the intruder to leave their territory.
 If divers respect these signs and move on there usually is no danger of an attack.

 Sharks have keen instincts for hunting.
 A bleeding fish is naturally irresistible as a potential easy meal.
 Spear fishermen have been bitten because they may tie their catch to their belts while continuing the hunt.
 The shark tries to get to the fish and ends up biting the person that is attached to the bleeding fish.
 If the fish is instead attached to a trailing line, the fish may still be lost to the shark, but at least the diver will not be harmed.

 Surfers are some of the most frequent victims of shark attacks.
 Most often the attack consists of a single bite.
 The sharks generally do not consume the victim, but the blood loss can be significant.
 The attacks can usually be classified as an “investigative” bite.
-Sharks unfortunately investigate with their mouth.
-Once they find out what this object floating on the surface is, they will release it and loose interest.
-That’s why some shark bites are only puncture wounds where the shark bit down once and then let go.
+Sharks, unfortunately, investigate with their mouth.
+Once they find out what this object floating on the surface is, they will release it and lose interest.
+That’s why some shark bites are only puncture-wounds where the shark bit down once and then let go.